Dregu/maxwell/README.md

 ## Usage

-Build with cmake or get the [Autobuild](https://github.com/Dregu/maxwell/releases/tag/autobuild).
-Put MAXWELL folder in the game folder and run from there.
-Check `--help` for command line switches for shortcuts.
+- Build with cmake or get the [Autobuild](https://github.com/Dregu/maxwell/releases/tag/autobuild)
+- Put `MAXWELL` folder inside the game folder and run `MAXWELL.exe` from there
+  - You can also run or create a shortcut to `MAXWELL.exe --launch_game ..` to launch the game automatically
+  - Check `--help` for other command line switches
+- `MAXWELL.dll` also works with other generic DLL injectors
+- Also works with Wine 9
+- Might work with Proton, but trying to load MAXWELL through Steam will probably just make things more complicated
+- Doesn't seem to work with some builds of Goldberg's emulator if it has overlay enabled
+  - To fix this, create a `Animal Well/steam_settings/disable_overlay.txt` file

 ## Features